VickyMerzOwn/Jekyll-Theme-Dumbarton/_posts/2022-10-28-A-new-internet!.md

 What if a border router fails?
 SCiON uses multi-path forwarding by default.
 For every socket that is created, several paths are used at the same time.
 For any path that fails, there is thus an alternative path to be taken.
 Anyways, the Path Construction Beacons (PCBs) are constantly being sent.
 So even if the links fail, the sender continues to receive a number of functioning beacons.
 When a link fails, a message is sent to the ISD core to delete all paths containing the particular link.

+However, I have been told (after a kind review by [Matthias Frei](https://github.com/matzf)) that the above described path revocation mechanism has now been discontinued.
+The [SCiON book Volume 2](https://link.springer.com/book/10.1007/978-3-031-05288-0) discusses the motive behind this.
+In summary, "the complexity of this system was not considered worth the benefits.
+SCION end hosts now individually discover transient link failures, the control plane is not notified about this."

 #### SCiON Header

 <br>